Those pink hats at the women's marches mean something

 Jennifer Kramer, 71, traveled all the way from Amherst, Massachusetts, to march on Saturday.
 Her sister's friend knitted her hat.

-"I had to be present, I could not stay home," said Kramer, who works as a university administrator.
-The hat, she said, "speaks to Trump's guttural language."
+"I had to be present.
+I could not stay home," Kramer, who works as a university administrator, said.
+The hat speaks to Trump's gutter language, she said.

-Kramer said she was "embarrassed" that she even had to wear such a hat.
+Kramer is "embarrassed" that she even had to wear such a hat.

 "It means a tremendous amount," she said about being in New York City for the march.
 "I feel like I'm part of history."